-Cemal Ezel is our Lloyds Bank Social Entrepreneur of the Year 2017.
+Cemal Ezel was our Lloyds Bank Social Entrepreneur of the Year 2017.

 He’s the founder of Change Please, a social enterprise that uses coffee as a way out of homelessness.
 It trains homeless people to become baristas and provides a London-living wage job, housing and bank account and therapy support to its beneficiaries.
 He’s also the founder of Old Spike Roastery, a social enterprise coffee roastery in south London that supports homeless people, and Spike + Earl, a social-enterprise restaurant in London.

 Cemal learnt with us on the Lloyds Bank Social Entrepreneurs Start Up Programme, then went on to the Scale Up level.
-This programme is run by the School for Social Entrepreneurs and jointly funded by Big Lottery Fund.
+This programme is run by the School for Social Entrepreneurs and jointly funded by the National Lottery Community Fund.